Cemex says weak Europe offsets U.S. construction pickup

 MEXICO CITY/MONTERREY Mexico's Cemex, the giant cement company that has been struggling to turn around its debt-laden business since the U.S. housing crisis, said weak sales in Europe offset a pickup in its U.S. business and led it to report a wider-than-expected fourth-quarter loss.

-The Monterrey-based company's shares fell 3.8 percent to 13.28 pesos after it reported on Thursday a loss of $489 million in the fourth quarter, compared with $761 million a year earlier.
-Analysts on average expected a loss of $47 million, according to a Reuters survey.
+The Monterrey-based company's shares fell 1.5 percent to 13.60 pesos after it reported a loss of $489 million in the fourth quarter, compared with $761 million a year earlier.
+Analysts on average expected a loss of $47 million, according to the Reuters survey.

 The company's sales in Mexico, where it dominates the cement market, were also a little lower than expected, analysts noted.
-That may be a result of last year's presidential election and change in administration that has slowed infrastructure projects.
+That may be as a result of last year's presidential election and a government change that has slowed infrastructure projects.

 Still, Cemex reported a pickup in operating income and core profit, or earnings before interest, taxes, depreciation and amortization (EBITDA), that confirmed the company was turning around, analysts said.

-"This actually looks like a pretty solid quarter even though it was a bit of a miss," said Todd Vencil, an analyst at Sterne Agee in Richmond, Virginia.
+"This actually looks like a pretty solid quarter even though it was a bit of a miss," said Todd Vencil, an analyst at Sterne Aggee in Richmond, Virginia.

 Cemex's shares were up 8.7 percent this year through Wednesday, fueled by expectations of a U.S. construction recovery.